 Every Model Object (and in fact any object addressable via the REST API) has a unique ID associated with it.
-If you already have a unique ID for a given Model Object, for example, a Process GUID for Cb Response, or a Computer ID for Cb Protection, you can ask cbapi to give you the associated Model Object for that ID by passing that ID to the .select() call.
+If you already have a unique ID for a given Model Object, for example, a Process GUID for CB Response, or a Computer ID for App Control (CB Protection), you can ask chapi to give you the associated Model Object for that ID by passing that ID to the .select() call.
 For example: